 A number of issues confront the potentially integrated blended finance eco-system as it responds to the development financing gap.
-The first challenge is the rigid existence of divisions between official development assistance, philanthropy and investment capital that policy-makers.

-development practitioners and entrepreneurs maintain in developing countries.
-From a historical point of view this is understandable.
-Governments have sought to differentiate ODA and other aid flows from private sector and philanthropic sources of finance due to the need to justify and monitor expenditure of taxpayers' money.
-Meanwhile philanthropic foundations are often bound by their specific objectives and the need to demonstrate progress against these in their investments.
+The first challenge is the rigid existence of divisions between ODA, philanthropy, and investment capital that policymakers, development practitioners and entrepreneurs maintain in developing countries.
+From a historical point of view this is understandable; governments have sought to differentiate ODA and other aid flows from private sector and philanthropic sources of finance due to the need to justify and monitor expenditure of taxpayers' money, while philanthropic foundations are often bound by their specific objectives and the need to demonstrate progress against these in their investments.

-However, there are increasing calls for the development of more sophisticated models that would enable philanthropic capital - as well as ODA - to be more productive and be used to enhance private investment capital, over and above the 7 per cent which is currently invested in blended finance trends, in particular in response to pressure from foundation and pension funds.
+However, there are increasing calls for the development of more sophisticated models that would enable philanthropic capital - as well as ODA - to be more productive and be used to enhance private investment capital, over and above the 7% which is currently invested in blended finance instruments.
+This will entail a significant shift in institutional attitudes and priorities from philanthropic foundations.
+It is encouraging that traditional investment culture is already undergoing a change in mindset, with a renewed focus on environmental impacts, social responsibility, and governance (ESG) that is already informing investment trends, with investors increasingly shifting their portfolios to reflect these trends, in particular in response to pressure from foundation and pension funds.

 There is a second added complexity in private investors responding to the financing gap.
-In crude terms, it is easier to finance a large infrastructure project at the national level, or a microfinance scheme t argeting s mall-scale women entrepreneurs at the micro-level, than it is to finance construction of affordable housing in cities, or support for SMEs to grow from micro- to medium-size.
-This 'missing middle' gap - more dramatically referred to in some investment circles as the 'Valley of Death' (Fig.A) - can be a major barrier to socio-economic growth and development, as governments and businesses struggle to attract investments at this level.
+In crude terms, it is easier to finance a large infrastructure project at the national level, or a microfinance scheme targeting small-scale women entrepreneurs at the micro-level, than it is to finance construction of affordable housing in cities, or support for SMEs to grow from micro- to medium-size.
+This 'missing middle' gap or more dramatically referred to in some investment circles as the 'Valley of Death', can be a major barrier to socio-economic growth and development, as governments and businesses find it hard to attract investments at this level.